-The Company's total assets increased to \$959.6 billion at February 28, 2006 from \$898.5 billion at November 30, 2005.
-The increase was primarily due to increases in financial instruments owned (largely driven by increases in corporate and other debt and corporate equities), receivables from customers and brokers, dealers, and clearing organizations, securities borrowed and securities received as collateral.
-The increases were largely the result of higher market levels globally and an increase in client business opportunities.
+The Company's total assets increased to \$1,027.0 billion at May 31, 2006 from \$898.5 billion at November 30, 2005.
+The increase was primarily due to increases in financial instruments owned (largely driven by increases in corporate and other debt and corporate equities), receivables from customers, securities borrowed and securities received as collateral.
+The increase was also due to an increase in securities purchased under agreements to resell, partially offset by a decrease in cash and cash equivalents.
+The increases were largely the result of higher market volatility globally and an increase in client business opportunities.

 Balance sheet leverage ratios are one indicator of capital adequacy when viewed in the context of a company's overall liquidity and capital policies.
 The Company views the adjusted leverage ratio as a more relevant measure of financial risk when comparing financial services firms and evaluating leverage trends.
 The Company has adopted a definition of adjusted assets that excludes certain self-funded assets considered to have minimal market, credit and/or liquidity risk.
 These low-risk assets generally are attributable to the Company's matched book and securities lending businesses.
-Adjusted assets are calculated by reducing gross assets by aggregate resale agreements and securities borrowed less non-derivative short positions and assets recorded under certain provisions of SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities-a replacement of FASB Statement No. 125," and FASB Interpretation No. 46, "Consolidation of Variable Interest Entities," as revised ("FIN 46R").
+Adjusted assets are calculated by reducing gross assets by aggregate resale agreements and securities borrowed less non-derivative short positions and assets recorded under certain provisions of SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities-a replacement of FASB Statement No. 125," and FIN 46R.
 The adjusted leverage ratio reflects the deduction from shareholders' equity of the amount of equity used to support goodwill and intangible assets (as the Company does not view this amount of equity as available to support its risk capital needs).
 In addition, the Company views junior subordinated debt issued to capital trusts as a component of its capital base given the inherent characteristics of the securities.
 These characteristics include the long-dated nature (e.g., some have final maturity at issuance of 30 years extendible at the Company's option by a further 19 years, others have a 40 year final maturity at issuance), the Company's ability to defer coupon interest for up to 20 consecutive quarters and the subordinated nature of the obligations in the capital structure.
 The Company also receives rating agency equity credit for these securities.

-The following table sets forth the Company's total assets, adjusted assets and leverage ratios as of February 28, 2006 and November 30, 2005 and for the average month-end balances during the quarter ended February 28, 2006:
+The following table sets forth the Company's total assets, adjusted assets and leverage ratios as of May 31, 2006 and November 30, 2005 and for the average month-end balances during the quarter and six month period ended May 31, 2006: